Old Trafford (area): Geography

-The boundary passed through the playground of Loreto College, as was famously illustrated by a photo of girls straddling the line, in the 1970s Nuffield O-Level Geography Textbook.

-On the western side of the area, the road named Seymour Grove has an interesting origin.
-In the 19th century, the people of Chorlton called it Trafford Road, and the people of Old Trafford called it Chorlton Road.
-Neither name was appropriate, as nearby roads already had those names.
-So the area's richest inhabitant, a millionaire grocer called Sir Thomas Seymour Mead, decided the road should be named after him.
+On the western side of the area, Seymour Grove is named after the millionaire grocer Sir Thomas Seymour Mead.

 Landmarks

 Until the mid-20th century there were four cinemas in Old Trafford: the Imperial Picture Theatre in Chorlton Road, Brooks Bar, The Globe on Cornbrook Street, The Lyceum in City Road and the Trafford Picture House in Talbot Road.
 Three of the buildings have survived, although not now operated as cinemas.
 The Imperial opened in 1913, and for a brief period in the 1970s it became an Asian films cinema.
 It closed in 1979, and the building is now occupied by a timber and ironmongery business.
 The premises occupied by The Globe were originally part of the Manchester Carriage and Tramways Company's horse-drawn tramway depot.
-The cinema closed in the mid 1960s, and is now used as a warehouse.
+The cinema closed in the mid-1960s, and is now used as a warehouse.
 The Lyceum opened in 1915, and it also closed in the 1960s.
 Its building is now used for private functions.
 The Trafford Picture House opened in 1922, and closed in 1958.
 After a period when it was used as a vehicle auction room the building became derelict, and it was demolished in 1997.